Painful Back and Body? How Personal Training Can Help

 A Real Alternative to Back and Body Pain, with a Sample Training Routine

 It happened suddenly: Common exercises and activities, like vacuum cleaning, wracked my back with pain.
-I hardly believed the X-rays showing my lower spine deeply curved to the left -- lordosis -- and disks in the upper back going bad.
+I hardly believed the X-rays showing my lower spine deeply curved to the left -- lordosis -- and disks in the upper back deteriorating.
 How had that happened?

-"It's aging," the doctor said, and added that I could blame the lordosis on office work and sitting.
+"It's aging," the doctor said, and added that I could blame the lordosis on 20 years of office work and sitting.
 He said to take Advil.

-Because of back pain I quit: ballet lessons, Zumba, canoeing (friends went without me), bicycling (hard on my disks), step aerobics (hurt my knees), going out to dance, lawn mowing, and cleaning (I had to hire people).
-I went to the gym less often, and had to quit basic exercises I'd done for 30 years: barbell squats, overhead presses.
-I took a trip earlier than planned, worried that if I waited I might not be able to hoist luggage.
-I took lumbar pillows to the movies.
-Back soreness kept me awake nights; I couldn't get comfortable.
+Because of back pain I quit Zumba, canoeing (friends went without me), bicycling, dancing, lawn mowing, and cleaning (I had to hire people).
+I went to the gym less often, and quit basic exercises I'd done for years, like barbell squats and overhead presses.
+I took a trip earlier than planned, concerned about whether I could hoist the luggage if I waited.
+I carried lumbar pillows to the movie theater.
+Back soreness kept me awake nights; there wasn't a way to get comfortable.

-Was this what becoming a "senior" meant?
-How awful!
+Was this inevitable?
 I was not ready to accept all those limitations.
-Desperate, with my world getting smaller every day, after hearing "Accept it" from doctors and the chiropractor, I finally called my gym's personal trainer, who turned out to be a middle-aged man with all sorts of certifications and a specialist in "corrective exercise," which sounded like what I needed.
+With my world getting smaller every day, after hearing "Accept it" from doctors and the chiropractor, I finally called my gym's personal trainer, a middle-aged man with all sorts of certifications and a specialist in "corrective exercise," which sounded like what I needed.
+I won't tell you his name.
+This is not an ad.
+This is about how I rescued myself.

-Expensive?
-Oh yes.
-One hour twice a week for four weeks: $480.
-That money restored my life.
-It was the best money I have ever spent.
-No one can fix my spine, but the trainer helped me develop specific muscle groups to support it and compensate for it, and a strong core for good posture to prevent further damage.
-Now I belong to two hiking clubs!
+Personal training, twice a week for four weeks, restored my life and vigor, and it was the best $480 I have ever spent.
+Nothing can regenerate my spine, but the trainer helped me develop specific muscle groups to support it and compensate for it, and a strong core for good posture to prevent further damage.
+Now I belong to two hiking clubs, do yoga and Pilates, and earned an orange belt in Tae Kwon Do.

-Most fitness facilities (91 percent) have reputable personal trainers on staff or on call.
+Most fitness facilities (91 percent) have personal trainers on staff or on call.
 Start by asking at your nearest fitness facility.
-It costs nothing to ask, and many trainers, like mine, offer a tryout session free.
+It costs nothing to go in and ask, and many trainers, like mine, offer a tryout session free.
 Most trainers are freelancers and will travel to your favorite gym or to your home if you have a home gym.

 "Bird Dog," Ilustrated